From LED Christmas lights to DIY wrapping paper, celebrate the holidays sustainably with these eco-friendly tips.

 If you don’t have anything lying around, you can also shop at a thrift store for DIY wrapping alternatives or opt for buying wrapping paper that’s 100 percent recycled and recyclable.

-When gifting this season, choose quality over quantity.
-In lieu of tangible gifts, gift an experience for a memory that will last a lifetime.
-Buy tickets to a local concert, a good film, or a sporting event.
-Gift a day spent at a museum or animal sanctuary—the options are endless.
+In lieu of tangible gifts, you gift an experience for a memory that will last a lifetime.
+Plan a vacation, buy tickets to a local concert, a good film, or a sporting event.
+Gift a day spent at a museum or animal sanctuary — the options are endless.

 Related on Ethos: